From duct tape to doodles, scholarships can be won in some unexpected ways.

 But wait, you say.
 That means I’ll be on a plane to an Army base the day after I get my diploma, right?
 Not necessarily, says O’Donnell.

-You will, however, be expected to serve with the Army in some capacity for eight years post-graduation.
-That means devoting some weekends and summer vacation to drills and other training in areas like information technology, computer programming and even medicine.
+You will, however, be expected to serve with the Army in some capacity for eight years post-graduation, and that means devoting some weekends and summer vacation to drills and other training.

 Interested in learning more?
-Scholarship applications (goarmy.com/rotc/scholarships.html) open on June 12 for students who have completed their junior year of high school.
+Scholarship applications (goarmy.com/rotc/scholarships.html) are open for students who have completed their junior year of high school.

 Doodle 4 Google